rajath-2/Ocean-Of-Blues/README.md

 # Ocean-Of-Blues
-A custom css theme for Zen browser (inspired by many themes)
+A simple theme inspired by many other themes embracing transparency with some cool animations.
+It has transparent websites for many websites including instagram, apple music, etc

 # Preview⏯️: